Avatarchik/Auto-Il2cppDumper/README.md

 # Auto-Il2cppDumper
+Note this is created by BrianGIG but he deleted his account sadly :(

 This is for helping you get dump.cs from Il2cpp game <br />
 hope this will help you >::<